Determine acceptable evidence

 The 6 facets are:

-2. Application - students will use their learning effectively in a new situation.
+- Application - students will use their learning effectively in a new situation

-3. Perspective - students will transfer perspective, recognise different points of view, see the 'big picture'', and take a critical stance.
+- Perspective - students will transfer perspective, recognise different points of view, see the 'big picture', and take a critical stance.

-4. Self-knowledge - students will realise their strengths and weaknesses, recognise the limits of their own understanding, and reflect on their learning and actions.
+- Self-knowledge - students will realise their strengths and weaknesses, recognise the limits of their own understanding and reflect on their learning and actions.

-5. Empathy - students will get 'inside' another person’s feelings and world view, and recognise merit in the odd, unorthodox, or unfamiliar Interpretation.
+- Empathy - students will get 'inside' another person's feelings and worldview and recognise merit in the odd, unorthodox or unfamiliar interpretation.

-6. Interpretation - students will make meaning of a text or data set, see and describe patterns, and make new connections.
+- Interpretation - students will make meaning of a text or data set, see and describe patterns and make new connections.

-Note: All 6 facets of understanding need not be evident in assessment all of the time, for example, in mathematics, application, interpretation, and explanation are the most natural fit, whereas in social studies, empathy and perspective may be added when appropriate.
-Performance tasks based on one of more facets should be seen as culminating performances for a unit of study.
+Note: All 6 facets of understanding need not be evident in assessment all of the time, for example, in mathematics, application, interpretation, and explanation is the most natural fit, whereas, in social studies, empathy and perspective may be added when appropriate.
+Performance tasks based on one or more facets should be seen as culminating performances for a unit of study.
 Refer to McTighe & Wiggins (2011) for examples of Brainstorming assessment ideas using the facets, Questioning for understanding using the facets, Designing tasks using the 6 facets, and Generating assessment ideas and using the facets.

 The GRASPS acronym helps construct authentic scenarios for performance tasks: goal, role, audience, situation, performance, standards and criteria for success.
 Each key task listed below has a corresponding set of stem statements.